kirill-grouchnikov/ephemeral/docs/theming/skins/colortokensbundles.md

 ## Ephemeral theming - color tokens bundles

 A **color tokens bundle** is a set of information that allows painting controls in a specific decoration area.
-The `ContainerColorTokensBundle` contains all the APIs officially supported by Aurora color tokens bundles.

 ### Basics